Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 As you’re reading, underline the following key information:

-Tailoring your proposal to meet the specific requirements of the funder is crucial, as seen in successful grant proposals.
+Tailoring your proposal to the funder’s specific requirements is crucial, as demonstrated by successful grant proposals.

 Keep in mind that most people are lazy when reading grant proposals.
 Meaning, your grant proposal needs to be easy to read but also not dumbed down to a 6-year-old level.
 By not being lazy in your application reading, you can get a good idea of what tone of voice to use to satisfy the reader.

-Usually, you want to imagine the reader as a knowledgeable colleague who’s too lazy to have in-debt knowledge.
+Usually, you want to imagine the reader as a knowledgeable colleague who’s too lazy to have in-depth knowledge.

 After jotting down the essentials, create a grant proposal outline.
 The outline should assess the grant’s purpose and how your organization plans to contribute to the said purpose.

-If your organization is all about helping the local community, you need to focus on activities that promote education, donations, local improvements, etc.
+If your organization is focused on helping the local community, you need to focus on activities that promote education, donations, local improvements, and more.

-Try and answer the following questions in the outline:
+Try to answer the following questions in the outline:

 This should give you a strong starting point for writing the grant proposal.